 I encourage Chase to give up by offering him an alternative– that I’ll take out the little net at home so he can finally score.
 To which he barks “No!”

 I grow tired of watching my son fail and move to the bench.
 Haley and Dylan begin to whine.
 “I’m tired, I’m thirsty, I’m hungry “.
 I pry Chase again.
 And again he tells me he’s not leaving.
 Finally, Cindy, Haley and Dylan begin to walk home and I agree to stay with Chase for a few more minutes.

 Then something as unexpected as adulthood happens– my son makes a basket.
 This little kid who had just failed for close to an hour is standing under the basket– arms raised in victory and sporting a smile that reminds me of a younger version of myself.
-And with his hands in the clouds he smiles and says, “Dad, we can go home now.”
+And with his hands in the clouds he says, “Dad, now we can go home.”

 On this fine February afternoon I wasn’t looking to be humbled–and I guess we rarely are.
 I was looking to get a some exercise and beat my wife in Around-the-World so I could brag about it later at dinner.
 But my son, the stubborn little five year old who openly picks his nose and occasionally wets his bed just schooled me on the importance of perseverance.